Alex Murray

 Ph.D.
 Supervision

-I have supervised eleven PhDs to completion, seven as first supervisor, with topics including: Oscar Wilde and Colour; horticultural modernism; Joyce and Critical Theory; contemporary poetry and excavation; Victorian alternative history writing; espionage fiction and national identity; Cold War nature writing; modernism and aviation; the contemporary novel and 'big data'; a critical component for a creative writing PhD on Lesbian Historical Fiction.
+I have supervised fifteen PhDs to completion, nine as first supervisor, with topics including: Oscar Wilde and Colour; horticultural modernisms; Joyce and Critical Theory; contemporary poetry and excavation; Victorian alternative history writing; espionage fiction and national identity; Cold War nature writing; early Ulster modernism; modernism and aviation; the contemporary novel and 'big data'; a critical component for a creative writing PhD on Lesbian Historical Fiction; Psychoanalysis, Agamben, and the Literary Quest; late-Victorian speculative fiction and memory.

-I am currently primary supervisor of PhD projects on: Oscar Wilde and historiography; early Ulster modernism; Virginia Woolf and dance; Decadence and Protestantism.
+I am currently primary supervisor of PhD projects on: Virginia Woolf and dance; Decadence and Protestantism; Decadence and food; Decadence and time.

 I would be interested in supervising PhD students in: Decadence and Aestheticism; modernism; literature (1860-1940) and place/politics/religion.